 The last vestige of the 3rd Ave El in the Bronx are the skeletal ramps to the former lower level of the Gun Hill Road Station on White Plains Road, which has also been dismantled recently.
 See "http://www.nycsubway.org/perl/show?90792".

-This is what the 3rd Ave El Bronx Botanical Garden Terminal spur looked like before it became a stub.
+c.1949 view of the 3rd Ave El MUDC train on the Botanical Garden Terminal (Bronx Park) spur.
 Another 3rd Ave El train is on the Webster Ave extension to the left and the NY Central RR Harlem Division Fordham Freight Yard is below.
 The Bronx Botanical Garden Terminal spur was on PROW East of the RR ROW and West of Fordham University.
 See Joe Brennan's "http://warofyesterday.blogspot.com/2009/08/botanical-garden.html".

-1903 view West from the park to the new Third Ave El Botanical Garden Terminal.
-The domed roof emulated the conservatories in the park.
+1903 view West from the park to the new Third Ave El Botanical Garden domed Terminal that emulated the conservatories in the park.

-The Botanical Garden terminal was opened in 1902 on PROW next to the NY Central RR.
-A walkway spanned the RR tracks to a storefront entrance on Webster Ave at 198th St. The terminal was the end of the line until 1920, when the Webster Ave Extension to Gun Hill Road opened.
+The terminal was built on PROW next to the NY Central RR and was opened in 1902 for electric train service.
+Access to the terminal was from an elevated walkway from the Botanical Gardens Park (seen above).
+Another walkway spanned the RR tracks to a storefront entrance on Webster Ave at 198th St. The terminal was the end of the line until 1920, when the Webster Ave Extension to Gun Hill Road opened.
 The Botanical Garden terminal was closed in 1951 and removed.

-The car elevator at the 3rd Ave El Botanical Garden Terminal was used to lower and raise the open cars, which were stored in the brick storage building under the walkway at the north end of the terminal.
-There was also a transfer table which positioned the cars in front of the doors of storage building.
-The Bronx Park Spur and Terminal was closed in 1951.
+One of the unique features of the 3rd Ave El Botanical Garden Terminal was the car elevator that was used to store the open El cars under the structure or in the storage building.
+The elevator was at the South end of the terminal.
+There was also a transfer table which positioned the cars in front of the doors of storage building under the North end of the terminal.

 c.1946 view of N/B TARS #1230 on Webster Ave under the 3rd Ave El at Botanical Garden Sq with the 200th St El station in the background.